 - Humiliation and put-downs

 - Use of sarcasm and an unpleasant tone of voice.

 - Extreme moodiness

 - Withdrawal of affections.

 - Restrains you from having finances.

 Physical— Abuse occurs when one person afflicts physical pain or threatens physical force to intimidate another person.
-Physical abuse may involve slaps, pushes or it may involve a full physical beating complete with punching, kicking, choking, hair pulling and scratching.
-So many women feel if the person only slaps them, it’s ok, but if you are being slapped, you’re being abused.
-Usually slapping is just the beginning; later the abuser will begin to forcefully hit the person.
+Physical abuse may involve slaps and pushes or a full physical beating complete with punching, kicking, choking, hair pulling, and scratching.
+So many women feel that if the person only slaps them, it’s ok, but you’re being abused if you are being slapped.
+Usually, slapping is just the beginning; later, the abuser will begin to forcefully hit the person.

-Because of the high percentage of abuse, there are many agencies that will assist women that are in abusive relationships.
+Because of the high percentage of abuse, many agencies will assist women in abusive relationships.
 If you’re not afraid to take a stand for your respect and health, you need to seek assistance.
-Don’t stay in a relationship that can cause your death.
+Don’t stay in a relationship that may cause your death.
 Don’t feel sympathy for your abuser, that’s another reason women stay in an abusive relationship.
 Women are suffering from psychological disorders because of being abused for years and now some of them are living in homes for people with mental disorders because of the trauma they endured to their bodies and minds.
 It is not God’s will for you to be abused and mistreated.